 - The Marvelous Land of Oz has a truly weird example: the MacGuffin, Ozma, was a girl to begin with, and she was transformed into the boy Tip.

-- In the Sword of Truth, Richard himself is a War Wizard, destined Seeker of Truth, and several other things, all assured by magics brought in and out of their world during the wizards' war.
+- Richard himself is a War Wizard, destined Seeker of Truth, and several other things, all assured by magics brought in and out of their world during the wizards' war.

 - All males Rahls are this, due to spells laid on their bloodline to ensure that there would always be wizards in the line, something that's likely but not otherwise guaranteed.

 - Dream Walkers are actually weaponized descendants of Dream Casters, a naturally-occurring macguffin tribe in the New World, making Jagang one of these.

 - The Mriswith are either a self-perpetuating or immortal variant of this.
 Seriously, the last of them were corralled three thousand years ago, just so Richard would find them.
 They've been killing anyone who wasn't Richard ever since.